 If we read these accounts of the Lord's Great Commission and the book of Acts that shows how they lived out their Master's command, we can't help but notice some differences between what they did and what we do.
 Jesus didn't command his disciples to have people to make decisions; he told them to make disciples.
 Jesus didn't ask them just to invite people to their gatherings; he told them to go to other people to make disciples.
 He didn't ask them to fellowship with people like them; he told us to reach out and make disciples of all nations.

-Disciple-making is a lot harder than attracting folks to a great worship experience.
-A great worship experience, a quality biblical speaker, and a great set of programs for all ages — including, singles, families, children, and those in need of ministry — are fantastic.
-However, they are not the goal, nor were they Jesus' final command.
-I know of great churches who have all the things I listed who have not forgotten that those things complement what is primary: making disciples and training those disciples to make disciples.
+Disciple-making is way more challenging than attracting folks to a great worship experience.
+A great worship experience, a quality biblical speaker, and a great set of programs for all ages — including singles, families, children, and those in need of ministry — are fantastic.
+However, these are not Jesus' mission for us, nor are they Jesus' final command to us.
+I know of great churches with all the things I listed who have not forgotten that those things complement our primary mission: making disciples and training those disciples to make disciples.

-Many churches, unfortunately, have tried to play copy-cat or imitate these transformational churches, but forgot Jesus' primary mission for them.
-If you read the story of Jesus' ministry, you will notice that Jesus NEVER had a goal of attracting a huge crowd.
-He had compassion on the masses.
+Many churches, unfortunately, have tried to play copy-cat or imitate these transformational churches but have forgotten Jesus' primary mission for them.
+If you read the story of Jesus' ministry, you will notice that Jesus NEVER aimed to attract a huge crowd.
+He had compassion for the masses.
 The Lord cared for the people in the crowds.
 He healed and ministered and served those who needed him in the masses.
-BUT, he didn't trust himself to them, nor did he trust the them.
+But the Lord didn't trust them.
 When he had a crowd, he taught them and challenged them to follow him in the way of discipleship, the way of the cross.
 He told them the truth about the will of God.
-Sometimes the crowds turned away from Jesus.
-As we see in the last week of the Lord's life, they also sometimes turned against him.
+Sometimes, the crowds turned away from Jesus.
+In the last week of the Lord's life, the crowds turned against him.

-From all that we see in the book of Acts, Jesus' apostles, and those they led to Jesus and trained to be disciples, followed Jesus' final command and its three commanded processes diligently, passionately, and consistently.
-For them, their Lord's command was crucial to "What is CORE" about their Christian faith.
+From all we see in the book of Acts, Jesus' apostles, who led to Jesus and trained to be disciples, followed Jesus' final command and its three commanded processes diligently, passionately, and consistently.
+Their Lord's command was crucial to "What is CORE" about their Christian faith.

 "What is CORE" for us must have "making disciples" as our primary purpose.
 If not, we have not honored the will of Jesus.